Free Trial

 SRNN Short Interest - Frequently Asked Questions

-Southern Banc saw a increase in short interest during the month of April.
-As of April 15th, there was short interest totaling 200 shares, an increase of ∞ from the previous total of 0 shares.
+Southern Banc saw a increase in short interest in April.
+As of April 30th, there was short interest totaling 69 shares, an increase of ∞ from the previous total of 0 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling SRNN is an investing strategy that aims to generate trading profit from Southern Banc as its price is falling.
+SRNN shares are trading up $0.10 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 A short squeeze for Southern Banc occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of SRNN, which in turn drives the price of the stock up even further.